tesuji/dotfiles/CONTRIBUTING.rst

-    ├── home.d              Dotfiles like ".bashrc", ".zshrc", etc that need to link to HOME ├── icon.d              Icon file for custom desktop files ├── kdewallet           Autostart script to remember ssh passphrase ├── mercurial           Some experimental Mercurial SCV configurations ├── scripts             Useful scripts for installing Firefox, getting distro name │   ├── git                 Filter for Git
+    ├── home.d              Dotfiles like ".bashrc", ".zshrc", etc that need to link to HOME ├── icon.d              Icon file for custom desktop files ├── kdewallet           Autostart script to remember ssh passphrase │   └── .config
+    │       └── autostart-scripts       for executing scripts at login ├── mercurial           Some experimental Mercurial SCV configurations ├── scripts             Useful scripts for installing Firefox, getting distro name │   ├── git                 Filter for Git